 When is Opsgenie shutting down? ▼

-Atlassian announced Opsgenie will reach end-of-life by April 2027.
-New sales stopped on June 4, 2025, and customers using the JSM-bundled version lose access in October 2025.
+Opsgenie reaches end of support on April 5, 2027, when access is shut off.
+New sales stopped on June 4, 2025, and customers on the JSM-bundled version lost access in October 2025.
+The full timeline is on our Opsgenie end of life page.

 Why is Atlassian shutting down Opsgenie? ▼